 Should I be worried about traveling to Egypt during December?

-At 18 meters below sea level, the site of the stronghold is the lowest point in the Kharga depression.
-This is one of the few Kharga strongholds not located on high land with an excellent view of the surrounding countryside, despite the fact that the fort lies on a minor elevation.
+At 18 meters below sea level, the site of the stronghold is the lowest point in El Kharga Oasis in Egypt.
+This is one of the few Kharga strongholds not located on high land with an excellent view of the surrounding countryside, even though the fort lies on a minor elevation.
 There must have been a sizable and rich community here.
 The old community's graves can be located on the bottom floor as well.
 Due to the abundance of water in this area of the Oasis, it's possible that Qasr el-Zayyan played a more agricultural function than a defensive one.

 The fortress's rectangular mudbrick enclosing walls, which measure 26 by 28 meters, are still in good condition.
 The enclosure inside the stronghold served as the Roman garrison's living quarters, and recent excavations by the Supreme Council of Antiquities have revealed chambers with kilns and hearths, a water cistern, and a cache of Roman coins as well as metal and glass artifacts.
 On the western side of the enclosure, the remnants of the Great Well may still be seen near the enclosure wall and are protected by a domed mudbrick roof.